 by Floyd E. Baker

-So we hope to convince you that time does not exist.., because it does not exist and you should know that..!
+So I hope to convince you that time does not exist.., because it does not exist and you should know that..!

 We do not consider it a causative factor for anything that happens in the cosmos.
-In other words in this book we disregard any so called fabric, graph, calculation, or measurement that has ever been made that uses time as a factor.
+Iow in this book we disregard any so called fabric, graph, calculation, or measurement that has ever been made that uses time as a factor.

-So, not understanding the above, the existence of time has been discussed and debated for thousands of years.
-Then Einstein came along.., over one hundred years ago and decided it was real, and tangible, and he put it in the cosmos...
+So, people not understanding the above, the existence of time has been discussed and debated for thousands of years.
+And then Einstein came along over one hundred years ago and decided it was real, and tangible, and he put it in the cosmos...

 We have a sense of time, in two ways.
 The first is that we on earth have a society that needs to work together.
 The earth turns on its axis and so, using our imagination and sun dials at first and other means since, we wanted to keep track of where that earth was in its rotation at any particular instant to be able to do things together.
 So we built clocks to tell us.